 You can make a location or class inactive (delete) at any time if you no longer require the class.
 You can also reactivate if required.

-To make a location or class inactive, from the dropdown box next to Run Report click Delete.
+To make a location or class inactive, select the dropdown arrow next to Run Report click Make inactive.

 Once all your classes and locations have been switched on, you can add this information when processing transactions.
 This information is required when entering Quotes, Invoices, Expenses, Write cheques or Bills, for example.

 This ensures that the information is attributed to the correct location and class, giving you the correct information in financial reports.